srobo/runbook/docs/competition/livestream/chat-moderation.md

 ### Flooding

-Timeout the user and remind everyone of the rules.
+If the user posts a disruptive number of messages in a short period of time, timeout the user and remind everyone of the rules.
 The second offence should result in a ban.

 ## Rules